BIbekBhatta17/TodoList/README.md

  Inside the App component.
    In react, App component is one of the base level  component.
 In order to render our newly designed header component i have  decleared it inside the return function.
    The declearation looks like {<Header/>}.
-   But react expects import it at the header section of the components.
+   But react expects to import it at the header section of the components.
    Also, I decleared some banch of component as following
    1) MyDatas
    2) AddMyData